resurfaceio/logger-ruby/README.md

     gem 'resurfaceio-logger', :git => 'https://github.com/resurfaceio/resurfaceio-logger-ruby.git'

+Then update using Bundler:

+    bundle install

 ## Logging From Rails Controller

 Rails is the most popular Ruby framework, and is nicely introduced by the [Getting Started on Heroku with Ruby](https://devcenter.heroku.com/articles/getting-started-with-ruby) tutorial.

 Configure an around_action as shown below to log from any Rails controller.
-This can be applied selectively (just one or two controllers) or done in a superclass to apply logging across multiple controllers simultaneously.
+This can be applied selectively (just one or two controllers) or done in a superclass to apply logging across many controllers.

     require 'resurfaceio/logger'